 The Islands of the Florida Keys

 882 of the Keys' islands are uncharted and thirty are inhabited.
 They are divided into the Upper Keys, Middle Keys, Lower Keys, and outlying islands.
-This archipelago extends as a 125 mile-long chain of islands and the Overseas Highway connects the mainland to Key West through a series of 42 bridges.
+This archipelago extends is a 125-mile-long chain of islands that the Overseas Highway connects the mainland all the way to Key West through a series of 42 bridges.
 Each island caters to different interests making the planning process of your trip a breeze, whether it be a romantic getaway or family vacay.
 The following are just a few of the many unique islands in the Keys where you can find fun activities to do on land or sea:

-America's most southern point, Key West is a charming and tropical island with a rich history and culture.
-Even the great Ernest Hemingway and Tennessee Williams wrote some of their best works while on the island.
-You can visit Hemingway's home or visit the Mel Fisher Maritime Museum, which boasts an extensive collection of 17th century shipwreck artifacts.
-Mallory Square is a must-visit spot in Key West for local shops, tasty Floridian food, and various events year-round.
+America's most southern point, Key West is a charming tropical island with a rich history and culture.
+The great Ernest Hemingway and Tennessee Williams wrote some of their best works while on the island.
+You can visit Hemingway's home or visit the Mel Fisher Maritime Museum, which boasts an extensive collection of 17th-century shipwreck artifacts.
+Mallory Square is a must-visit spot in Key West for local shops, tasty Floridian food, and various events year-round, but it is most famous for its sunsets.
 Grab a cold drink at the Sunset Pier to see the popular Sunset Celebration while live music plays.
 Key West has many options for water activities, such as Danger Charters excursions that tour the lush mangroves in kayaks.

 The Keys Zip Codes: 33001-33070